saferpay/sndbx/texts/FAQ.md

 If you haven't already, you need to contact our [Sales](https://www.six-payment-services.com/classic/en/shared/contacts.html#ch) in order to sign a live contract.

-We will activate the things necessary for you and then send you the respective logins and Ids (like Customer-and TerminalId), you need  to go live.
+We will activate the things necessary for you and then send you the respective logins and Ids (Customer-and TerminalId), you need  to go live.
 However, there are things you need to change with the Go-Live, before you can start accepting payments:

 * As mentioned, you will get new Logins and IDs with your live account.
 Those have to be changed inside your application.